DavisPL-Teaching/189c/lecture6/README.md

 # Lecture 6: Formal Verification in Dafny

+**Please note: This lecture has not yet been updated for winter quarter 2026.**

 (Day 18 and the following days)

 This lecture begins the second half of the course!